Connect with others who understand.

 Age

 CML is a type of cancer that often occurs in older adults.
-The average age at diagnosis is 65 years old.
-Older people tend to have worse survival rates, according to data from England.
+The average age at diagnosis is 66 years old.
+Older people have slightly lower survival rates, according to data from England.

-• Nearly 90 percent of people aged 15 to 64 live for five years after being diagnosed
+• More than 90 percent of people younger than 60 live for five years after being diagnosed.

-• More than 40 percent of people aged 65 or older live for five years after being diagnosed
+• About 80 percent of people aged 60 or older live for five years after being diagnosed.

 Biological Sex

 Men are more likely than women to develop CML, according to data from the U.S. National Cancer Institute.
-Additionally, men have an increased chance of having a worse outlook.
+Additionally, men have a somewhat worse outlook on average.
+Compared to the general population:

-• 70 percent of men live at least five years after diagnosis
+• Approximately 66 percent of men with CML live at least five years after diagnosis.

-• 75 percent of women live at least five years after diagnosis
+• About 68 percent of women with CML live five years or more after diagnosis.

 Overall Health

-If you are in good health, you may be able to tolerate more aggressive treatments that can kill more leukemia cells.
+If you are in good health, you may be able to tolerate more aggressive treatments, such as chemotherapy combined with TKI therapy, which can kill more leukemia cells.
 On the other hand, if you have other health problems, you may not be able to tolerate the side effects of stronger treatments.
 People who are in poorer health often need to use milder treatments.

 Doctors evaluate overall health using a measure called performance status.
 Your performance status is an estimate of how well you can complete daily activities.
 If you have a hard time performing everyday tasks, you may have a worse CML prognosis.